omarXzain/programming-installation-guide/Advanced installation guide/Advanced installation guide/javascript/netlify.md

 # Cloud Service Providers - Netlify

-From now on, in this advanced course, we will use various cloud service providers to deploy code.
+we will use various cloud service providers to deploy code.
 In these steps, we will get a Netlify account created and install command-line tools.

 ## Netlify